alexnmk/alexnmk/README.md

 ## 👋 Hi, I'm Alex🌾
-I am a Risk Management and Business Intelligence graduate at Hong Kong University of Science and Technology in 2022.
+I am a Risk Management and Business Intelligence graduate.
 Having two-years experience of data mining and analytics, I have developed my Python skills in Natural Language Processing and building regression model.
 I am currently learning Java and transiting to be a software developer.

 ## Get in touch
 🌐 <a href="https://alexnmk.github.io/" target='_blank'>My Personal Website</a><br>